Perry76/character-studio-prompt/README.md

 **bundled with this node** — after `git clone` it works out of the box, nothing to configure.
 Edit that file (and restart ComfyUI) to change the available options.

-### Optional — sync with a running Character Studio app

-Only relevant if you *also* run the Character Studio app and want this node to follow the app's **live** manifest (so edits you make to the character fields in the app show up here automatically): set the environment variable `CHARACTER_STUDIO_MANIFEST` to the full path of the app's `cast_character.manifest.json`.

-Resolution order: `CHARACTER_STUDIO_MANIFEST` → the bundled copy. **Restart ComfyUI after changing the manifest** to load new options.

 ## Notes / limits